MicrosoftDocs/cloud-adoption-framework/docs/secure/secure-ready.md

 ---
 title: Prepare Your Secure Cloud Estate
 description: Learn how to adopt security best practices during your cloud estate setup phase.
-Prepare for incident preparedness, confidentiality, availabilty, and more.
+Prepare for incident preparedness, confidentiality, availability, and more.
 author: claytonsiemens77
 ms.author: csiemens
 ms.date: 11/01/2024